jpotter80/yollama/README.md

 1. Select an Ollama model from the dropdown menu
 2. Enter your prompt in the text input field
 3. Click "Submit" to generate a response
-4. Use the copy button to copy the response to your clipboard
+4. Use the "Copy" button to copy the response to your clipboard
-5. Use the regenerate button to generate a new response for the same prompt
+5. Use the "Regenerate" button to generate a new response for the same prompt
+6. Toggle between light and dark modes using the mode switch button

+## Project Structure

+- `routes/index.tsx`: Main page component
+- `islands/OllamaInteraction.tsx`: Interactive component for model interaction
+- `routes/api/models.ts`: API route for fetching available models
+- `routes/api/generate.ts`: API route for generating responses
+- `twind.config.ts`: Twind configuration for styling

 ## Contributing